mikailTorun/FinanceApp/README.md

 This project is aimed to make simple CRUD operations in clead archited on finance senario.

-## Used Technolegies Stack and Features
+## Used Technologies Stack and Features

 - Onion Architecture
 - Mediatr Pattern